gumaerc-testorg/16.886-spring-2004/content/pages/lecture-notes.md

 uid: 2c58cdb8-9058-f972-ab1b-c1f056feb427
 ---

 Many of 16.886's lectures were delivered by guests from MIT and elsewhere.
 Handouts and reference material have been listed under 'Supporting Files'.
-This table includes the course's lecture (LE) sessions only; a fully-integrated calendar including the laboratory sessions is also [available]({{< baseurl >}}/pages/calendar).
+This table includes the course's lecture (LE) sessions only; a fully-integrated calendar including the laboratory sessions is also {{% resource_link 7ed32c2b-edd9-f762-aadf-02dfb1785990 "available" %}}.

 {{< tableopen >}}
 {{< theadopen >}}